runbot-hq/.github/profile/README.md

 > All actions require a self-hosted macOS runner (Apple Silicon).
 Part of the [RunBot](https://github.com/runbot-hq/run-bot) ecosystem.

+> The actions are composable.
+Meaning you can mix and match them with other actions from the official GitHub Action Marketplace.
+I.E: Connect local-ai-cli-actiom with Slack actions and Google Analytics actions and you can build powerful automations that run at zero cost.

 ## Actions

 | Action | Description | Author | Downloads |